HichTala/HichTala/README.md

 # Hi there 👋

-I'm Hicham Talaoubrid a passionate Engineering student with a focus on AI and vision 🤖
+I'm Hicham Talaoubrid a passionate Engineering student with a focus on AI and vision 🤖 Currently seeking PhD opportunities to pursue groundbreaking research and push the boundaries of knowledge.

 ## Skills 🤓
 ### Programming languages